Today's Articles

 *Ahmos Zu-Bolton II was born on this date in 1948.
 He was a Black poet, playwright, educator, editor, and publisher.

 From Poplarville, Mississippi, Zu-Bolton grew up in DeRidder, Louisiana, near the Texas border.
 His father was a career soldier who rose to sergeant major in the United States Army.
-1965 he was among several Black students who integrated into Louisiana State University in Baton Rouge.
+In 1965, he was among several Black students who had integrated into Louisiana State University in Baton Rouge.
 After serving in the Army in Vietnam, Zu-Bolton founded Hoo-Doo, a magazine devoted to Black activism and arts, and published A Niggered Amen: Poems and co-edited Synergy D.C.
 Anthology in 1975.

 In addition to his poetry, Zu-Bolton had written several plays, including The Widow Paris: A Folklore of Marie Laveau, The Funeral, Family Reunion, and The Break-In.
 He died March 8, 2005, at Howard University Medical Center in Washington, D.C.